oslabs-beta/indiK8or/README.md

 <br>

 # Introduction
 Welcome to indiK8or, the ultimate Kubernetes Cluster Visualization Tool.
 With real-time display of your cluster metrics, you can stay informed about its performance at all times.
-In addition, indiK8or goes a step further by scanning your pods and presenting any vulnerabilities, which ensures your cluster remains fortified against potential threats.
+In addition, indiK8or scans your pods and presents any vulnerabilities, which ensures your cluster remains fortified against potential threats.
 Experience seamless monitoring and enhanced security with indiK8or today!

 <img width="400" src="https://github.com/oslabs-beta/indiK8or/assets/112515781/049f991a-a41f-44ce-9018-79593beb97b1">
 <img width="400" src="https://github.com/oslabs-beta/indiK8or/assets/112515781/ce3e3b5a-220d-4f8f-966b-c5a0c84c594c">